 ii) Nominations will be accepted from the following:

-Any Canada Basketball Class A or Class B member in good standing.
+Canada Basketball Class A or Class B members in good standing

 iii) All nominations shall be in writing and shall contain a complete record of the merits and achievements of each candidate.